Human Resource Services

 5A: You do not have to provide medical records; however, your healthcare provider will need to complete the appropriate medical certification form if requested by HRS.
 You must return this form within 15 calendar days after you receive it.

-- 6Q: Does my supervisor have access to the FMLA paperwork submitted by my healthcare provider?
+6. 6Q: Does my manager have access to the FMLA paperwork submitted by my healthcare provider?

-6A: FMLA certification forms are kept confidential in HRS and are not provided to supervisors.
+6A: FMLA certification forms are kept confidential in HRS and are not provided to managers.

 7A: We ask that employees not perform work on behalf of the University during approved FMLA leave of absence.
 However, if your healthcare provider believes you are able to carry out some of your job responsibilities during your recovery period, you need to provide a medical release completed by your healthcare provider to HRS.
 The release should indicate the date you may resume work related tasks, the number of work hours each day or week, and other relevant work restrictions.

-- 8Q: Can my supervisor require me to work from home during FMLA leave?
+8. 8Q: Can my manager require me to work from home during FMLA leave?

 8A: We cannot require that you perform work during an approved medical leave since that time off is meant to help you address the circumstances of your leave.
 In general, minimal tasks such as completing a timecard or responding to an email request for general information wouldn't be of concern.
 However, tasks that relate to your regular job duties or that require a significant amount of time should not be asked of you.